Volatility Targeting

 What volatility targeting means

-Volatility targeting is a rules-based exposure-scaling process that aims to keep a portfolio near a chosen risk level.
-It is not just a general preference for lower risk and it is not a loose label for defensive positioning.
-The concept is defined by two core elements: a volatility target and a rule that changes exposure when measured volatility moves away from that target.
+Volatility targeting is a rules-based portfolio exposure process that adjusts position size to keep realized or estimated risk near a chosen volatility objective.
+It is defined by a target volatility level, a measured volatility input, and a rebalance rule that changes exposure when measured risk moves away from the target.
 Within passive, ETF, and rebalancing flows, volatility targeting matters because it can create mechanical buying or selling without requiring a discretionary market view.

-The defining feature is the link between measured volatility and position size.
+The defining relationship is between measured volatility and portfolio exposure.
 When measured volatility rises above the target, exposure is reduced so that the portfolio carries less risk.
 When measured volatility falls below the target, exposure can be increased because the same capital base is carrying less measured risk.
-The concept stays narrow and precise when it is understood as a risk-budgeting rule rather than a market opinion.
+The concept stays precise when it is understood as a risk-budgeting rule rather than a market opinion.

 Core structure of volatility targeting